simeononsecurity/simeononsecurity.ch/content/articles/unlock-cybersecurity-potential-hackthebox-academy/index.en.md

 The pricing for the premium subscription may vary depending on the subscription duration, with options for monthly, quarterly, or annual plans.
 By subscribing to the premium plan, individuals can unlock the full potential of Hackthebox Academy and make the most of their cybersecurity learning journey.

-It's important to note that the pricing and plans offered by Hackthebox Academy are subject to change.
+Note that the pricing and plans offered by Hackthebox Academy are subject to change.
 Therefore, it's recommended to visit the official website for the most accurate and up-to-date information on the available pricing options.

 ______